pharmaR/pharmaR.github.io/content/adoption_guide.md

 This guide will help you plan and scale your adoption, while ensuring alignment with both your internal compliance requirements and the R Validation Hub working group goals.

-## Who Typically Implements This Internally {#who-typically-implements-this-internally}
+## Who Typically Implements This Internally

 In many organizations, the people implementing validation workflows are not necessarily expert R developers.
 Often they are: